Who supports an EFM in Detroit?

 Judging the recent public protests and media reports, one might assume that no one does.

 A recent poll conducted by the Michigan Chronicle found that of 400 individuals surveyed, nearly half support an EFM.
 Most of those in favor were between the ages of 41 and 50.
-This prompts one to consider, what's behind this segment of the population's support of a state takeover?
+This prompted us to consider, what's behind this segment of the population's support of a state takeover?

-Some Detroiters in favor of an emergency manager believe it's what's needed to bring city government together to resolve it's issues.
+Some Detroiters in favor of an EFM believe it's what's needed to bring city government together to resolve it's issues.
 They suggest that until now, voter-appointed leaders have been unable to get the job done on their own.